You are here

 It's possible there are also other issues with your SIS preventing proper submission, so it's important to keep an eye on this step.
 This connection must be fixed by communicating with your SIS vendor tool support staff.
 DPI cannot provide support for SIS vendor tools.

-The second step of the WISEdata section shows whether or not the data in the API and in the WISEdata Portal are in sync.
-If you see green icons, your data is in sync.
+The second part of the WISEdata Status section shows whether or not the data in the API and in the WISEdata Portal are in sync.
+This section allows you to trigger validation manually instead of waiting for the nightly validation cycle.

 Queue Import and Validation